kkhuedo/calhack25/replit.md

 ParkShare is a real-time parking slot sharing application that allows users to mark their parking spots as available when leaving and find open parking on an interactive map.
 Built with React, TypeScript, Express, and Leaflet for mapping.

 ## Recent Changes
-- **2025-10-25**: Complete MVP implementation with architect review
+- **2025-10-25**: Complete MVP implementation with architect review + deployment fixes
   - Created complete data schema for parking slots
   - Built all frontend components with Material Design 3 principles
   - Implemented interactive Leaflet map with custom markers (green for available, gray for taken)